Key takeaways

 Does Arbor support remote development?

-Yes — Arbor supports remote outposts over SSH and mosh with host status tracking and daemon integration, making it one of the few tools in this category with remote support.
+Yes — the shared daemon can run remotely with web UI access, and Arbor supports remote outposts over SSH and mosh, making it one of the few tools in this category with remote support.

 Executive Summary